 I feel that if they invested their time and resources into expanding their foundation range, this would be more lucrative for them instead of reproducing yet ‘another contour kit’ or neutral eyeshadow palette every few months.

 I came across this great article in Stylist magazine that has given me a tiny glimmer of hope for the future, but I still wonder how long it will take for drugstores to wise up.
 It’s so disappointing to see that many of these brands have a bigger selection of shades in the USA (and possibly in other countries too).
-I have tweeted a couple to ask if and when we’ll have a particular shade available in the UK and I’m sure you can guess what the response was; “Unfortunately, we don’t have any plans to launch this in the UK yet”
+I have tweeted a couple to ask if and when we’ll have a particular shade available in the UK and I’m sure you can guess what the response was; “Unfortunately, we don’t have any plans to launch this in the UK yet” This is the problem with drugstore foundation for POC!

 I should also point out at this stage that I haven’t tried every foundation that the drugstore has to offer and that I generally don’t have any problems with finding a good high-end foundation.
 Brands such as MAC, Nars, Bobbi Brown, Makeup Forever, Illamasqua, Giorgio Armani and many more have an amazing selection that caters for varying skin tones.